 This is mom’s 3rd visit to Mauritania, and each time she comes back, she tells me again how much she appreciates the generous Mauritanian hospitality.

-Art in embassies was established in 1963, with a goal of creating temporary exhibitions, and publications like this one – [hold one up] please take one with you this evening – to provide international audiences with a sense of the quality, scope, and diversity of American – and Mauritanian – art, and culture.
+Art in embassies was established in 1963, with a goal of creating temporary exhibitions, and publications like this one –please take one with you this evening – to provide international audiences with a sense of the quality, scope, and diversity of American – and Mauritanian – art, and culture.
 My hope is that people who have never visited the United States can personally experience the depth and breadth of our artistic heritage and values.

 Today we are exhibiting 20 pieces of art that were curated especially for this residence, taking the U.S.-Mauritanian relationship into consideration.
 They display the beauty and strength of both countries.
 If you have not seen all of them, I invite you to discover them in the dining room, living room and foyer.
 Please feel free to take photos of them and publish with the hashtag #ArtinEmbassies.